 Trevor Norwitz is a partner in the Corporate Department at Wachtell, Lipton, Rosen & Katz.
 He has counseled businesses in connection with mergers, acquisitions, investments, divestitures, hostile takeover bids and defenses, proxy contests, joint ventures, spinoffs, financing transactions, and corporate governance and crisis management matters.

-Selected recent representations by Mr. Norwitz include: S&P Global in its pending $44 billion merger with IHS Markit (and previously in its separation and sale of McGraw Hill Education, its joint venture with CME Group to form S&P/Dow Jones Indices, and several acquisitions); Whole Foods in its sale to Amazon.com; Medivation in its sale to Pfizer; Dollar Tree in its contested acquisition of Family Dollar; eBay in its spinoff of PayPal; numerous acquisitions for AT&T, Ventas, Novartis and Danaher; and activist campaign defenses for, among others, Dollar Tree, Whole Foods, eBay, Bed Bath & Beyond and McGraw Hill.
+Selected recent representations by Mr. Norwitz include: S&P Global in its recent $44 billion merger with IHS Markit (for which he was named an American Lawyer Dealmaker of the Year) and previously in S&P’s separation and sale of McGraw Hill Education, its joint venture with CME Group to form S&P/Dow Jones Indices, and several acquisitions); Whole Foods in its sale to Amazon.com; Medivation in its sale to Pfizer; Dollar Tree in its contested acquisition of Family Dollar; eBay in its spinoff of PayPal; numerous acquisitions for, among others, AT&T, Ventas, Novartis and Danaher; and activist campaign defenses for, among others, Dollar Tree, Whole Foods, eBay, Bed Bath & Beyond and McGraw Hill.

 Born in Cape Town, South Africa, Mr. Norwitz received his Bachelor of Business Science from the University of Cape Town in 1986.
 On a Rhodes Scholarship to Oxford University, he read law at Keble College, before completing an LL.M. at Columbia in 1990.
 He joined the firm in 1994 and was named partner in 1998.